ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 1. Structure the sensitive data you want to use for EDM in a .csv file.
 Make sure the first row of the .csv file includes the names of the fields you'll use for EDM.
 For example, you might have field names, such as `id`, `firstname`, `lastname`, and so on.
 Keep the following limits in mind:

-    - The data file can include up to one million rows of sensitive data across all data sources.
+    - The data file can include up to ten million rows of sensitive data across all data sources.
     - The data file can include up to 32 fields per data source.
     - The data file can include up to five indexed columns per data source.
     - Data refresh for each data source can occur weekly (but not more often during preview).